-Areas that we have identified as being important to you or being higher risk should have more assurance so you can trust the information is correct.
-We call these targeted areas and we use more assurance here.
-Every year we consult with our customers and interested parties about the information we publish.
+Areas that we have identified as being important to you or being higher risk should have more assurance to give the confidence that the information is correct.
+We call these targeted areas and apply targeted assurance here.
+Every year we consult with our customers and stakeholders about the information we publish.

 We know that the risks we face on our reporting can change each year.
-To make sure that we address these areas, we've reviewed our risks to reporting.
-We looked at how well we share information with you and how effective we are at making sure we meet our customers' needs.
-Our Risks, Strengths and Weaknesses Statement provides a detailed summary of the feedback we gathered.
-You can read the statement on our reports webpage: yorkshirewater.com/reports
+To make sure that we address these areas, we've reviewed our risks to reporting, looked at how well we share information with you, and how effective we are at making sure we meet our customers' needs.

+Our Risks, Strengths and Weaknesses Statement provides a detailed summary of the feedback we gathered and you can read the statement on our reports webpage:

+yorkshirewater.com/reports